hevoio/trino-hive/README.md

-## Trino (Presto) with Hive connector
+## Trino (Presto) with `Hive` & `Iceberg` connectors
 The instructions here relate to run Presto with data present in GCS.
 This setup has been adapted from this repository: [Hive connector over MinIO file storage](https://github.com/bitsondatadev/trino-getting-started/tree/main/hive/trino-minio).
+Tables can be created in two flavors:
+- Hive
+- Iceberg

 ### Stack
 - Trino (Presto)
 - Hive GCS connector
+- Iceberg connector
 - Hive Metastore with MariaDB persistence

 ### Steps